top of page

 Nain Inuit English

-One of my current research strands grows out of my dissertation, which describes the variety of English emerging in an Inuit community in northern Canada that is transitioning from being Inuktitut dominant to English dominant.
+This is my dissertation project, which describes the variety of English emerging in an Inuit community in northern Canada that is transitioning from being Inuktitut dominant to English dominant.
 This research applies theories of new dialect formation, models of postcolonial Englishes, and variationist sociolinguistic methodologies to develop an initial description of the dialect.
 I examine phonological, morphosyntactic, and discourse variables to try to create an initial description of this previously unstudied variety, in addition to exploring the intersection of attitudes, language shift, and identity and how they are expressed by community members.

 Múin Béarla do na Leanbháin